CLU-MSCP/bedics/index.md

 1. [Statistical Modeling, Causal Inference, and Social Science](http://andrewgelman.com/) certainly does not sound like the most interesting blog to read.
 However, Andrew Gelman's sass and irreverance make him the **#1** [*methodological terrorist*](http://andrewgelman.com/2016/09/21/what-has-happened-down-here-is-the-winds-have-changed/) that will keep you reading.
 You'll also learn a lot about statistics and, specifically, Bayesian modeling.

-2. [Data Colada](http://datacolada.org/") will make all your false-positive and asterisk/significance chasing dreams coming crashing down to terra firma.
+2. [Data Colada](http://datacolada.org/") will make all your false-positive and asterisk/significance chasing dreams come crashing down to terra firma.
+It will also simply make you a better researcher.

 3. [The 20% Statistician](http://daniellakens.blogspot.com/") is by the author of my favorite [coursera](https://www.coursera.org/learn/statistical-inferences) course that is required watching for all of humanity.